joonb14/Android-FaceRecognition/README.md

 This project is trained on MS-Celeb-1M dataset, using MobileNetV2 as backbone, ArcFace for loss function.
 Then used IJB-C dataset for extracting centroid for every subjects, applied cosine similarity for face matching.

+## Tutorials

+I'm now working on uploading tutorials on making this project.
+Already wrote it down in markdown in Korean.
+But since I'm new with the github.io, it will take some time for this.
+I'll upload the tutorials on my [github page](https://joonb14.github.io)